kubevirt/k8s-seccomp-generator/docs/filtering-by-syscall-args.md

 It's worth noting that the usage of arguments in seccomp profiles presents challenges, as highlighted in [this article](https://lwn.net/Articles/822256/).
 The complexities arise when attempting to filter syscalls based on complex argument types, such as structs.

-To explore the feasibility of utilizing syscall arguments for filtering, we've experimented with custom rules using Falco.
+To explore the feasibility of utilizing syscall arguments for filtering, we've experimented with custom rules that log the syscall argument using Falco.
 For instance:

 ```yaml
 customRules: